MirjamKarlssonMueller/BINP29/Taxa_Finder/README.md

 ## Commands

 <p> The script will take a query (or several) and return the lineage from the root of the taxonomic tree to the query (in case of several, for each query).
 It can be run as part of a pipeline, as one can run it with input and output file.
+Note that when both input file and string queries are given, only one set of queries will be accepted.

 ### Run in command line: